 Your car’s shock absorbers do more than contribute to a smooth ride.
 In fact, their primary purpose is to help you maintain control of your vehicle.
-Since worn or bad shocks can turn any ride into an uncomfortable, even unsafe nightmare, learn how to determine if your shocks are in need of some help.
-Remember the symptoms of worn or failing shocks by asking yourself, "Is my car showing signs of being C.U.R.S.E.D.?"
+Replacing worn or bad shocks can improve handling and control, reduce premature tire wear, and shorten stopping distance.
+Learn how to determine if your shocks are in need of some help, and remember the symptoms of worn or failing shocks by asking yourself, "Is my car showing signs of being C.U.R.S.E.D.?"

 C - Car veering or sliding in side winds?
 Unless you’re driving through a tornado (which we don’t advise), this could mean you’re dealing with a shock absorber problem.
 Worn or leaking shocks can lead to unsteadiness on the road.
 You shouldn't have to “correct” your car, even in mild gusts.

 U - Uneven wear appearing on your tires.
 Big red flag!
-When your shocks are worn, they can’t keep your tires firmly on the road.
-The result?
-Patchy areas of wear.
+When your shocks are worn, they can’t keep your tires firmly on the road, commonly resulting in cupping in your tires.
 To perform as the manufacturer intended, tires must maintain uniform contact with the road.
-Uneven tire wear can increase your risk of hydroplaning and leave you more prone to a sudden flat.
+However, worn shocks can contribute to premature and uneven tire wear, meaning you'll need to replace your tires much sooner.
+Additionally, uneven tires can increase your risk of hydroplaning and leave you more prone to a sudden flat.

 R - Rocking, rolling and rattling.
 Hold tight!
 Is that a mini-earthquake?
 It could point to worn shocks when your vehicle shakes, rattles, and rocks a little too hard when driving over minor road bumps or railroad tracks.
 Since a car's shocks are responsible for controlling the impact and vibration of a vehicle's springs and suspension, worn ones won't be able to soften the blows of the road.
 A rattlin' ride is not only uncomfortable—it can put undue pressure on other parts of the car and could soon lead to more than shock troubles.